Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ## Abstract

 We propose modifications to how value classes are exposed in JVM, with the goal of easier consumption from Java.
-This includes exposing the constructor publicly, and giving the ability to exposed boxed variants of operations.
+This includes exposing the constructor publicly and giving the ability to expose boxed variants of operations.

 ## Table of contents